 WHAT DOES GOD VALUE

 First and foremost, God values sons and daughters over their ministry.
 This is why Paul said I have turned such a one over to Satan for the destruction of their flesh that they may be saved on the day of judgment.
 There are gifts of the Spirit and the fruit of the Spirit.
 The fruit of the Spirit is more important.
 A tree is known for its fruit.
 Many have mistaken that to mean the fruit of ministry is signs and wonders.
 How can that be when Jesus said, many will come to me saying I prophesied in your name, cast demons out in your name, yet I will say, depart from me I never knew you.
 Hebrews says without holiness; no man shall see the Lord.
-Considering none of the qualifications of ministry list anything spectacular, I think if we are honest, we would say as a whole the charismatic emphasis has missed the boat.
+Considering none of the qualifications of ministry list anything spectacular, I think if we are honest, we would say as a whole, that the charismatic emphasis has missed the boat.

 WHAT DO WE DO